 Once considered a symbol of failure, manufactured homes are gaining ground as a viable homeownership option and mobile home parks are sought after communities.
 This renaissance is replacing the negative stigma and encompasses lifestyle choices and housing affordability.
 For the unfamiliar, this article offers a refreshing perspective on mobile home park ownership and management.

 History of the Mobile Home Industry

-From the gypsy (also known as Romani or Vardo) wagons as early as the 1500s, to the covered wagons used in the Westward Expansion starting in the late 1700s, to the Gold Rush of the 1800s, living in a movable home is not a new concept.
+From the Romani (or Vardo) wagons as early as the 1500s, to the covered wagons used in the Westward Expansion starting in the late 1700s, to the Gold Rush of the 1800s, living in a movable home is not a new concept.

 The Roaring 20’s came with an increase in disposable income and a wander-lust for exploring the country which introduced the trailer coach, a manufactured recreational vehicle (RVs), to the masses.
 However, those recreational vehicles soon became permanent homes in the 40s to accommodate the Depression Era and WWII veteran housing needs.

 As it became clear these temporary units were being used as more permanent dwellings, the industry began expanding the RV catalog to include more home-like features including bathrooms, full-sized appliances, and expanded sizes.
 This branch of manufacturing in the ’50s and 60’s exposed concerns in quality that were finally addressed by Congress in 1974 passing the Federal Mobile Home Construction and Safety Act (Title 42 U.S.C., Ch 70).